 Habit 3 – Address Dental Damage Right Away

 If you’re in an accident or suffer some kind of oral injury, your best chance of avoiding future dental problems is to address the problem right away.

-This is a no-brainer for serious blows to the mouth that result in obvious injury like a broken, cracked, or knocked out tooth.
+This is a no-brainer for serious blows to the mouth that result in an obvious injury like a broken, cracked, or knocked-out tooth.